ChaosSaber/ChaosSabers-Armour-Set-Search/README.md

 - Save/load of searches
 - Manage your available cells
 - Partly integrated unique skills (only in the search results)
-- Filtering of search results
+- Filtering of search results (weapon, empty cell slots, additional perks)

 ## planned features
 - Saving/loading/comparing of single sets
 - Sorting of search results
+- Advanced Filters: only Weapons with specific elements, only armour sets with a minimum elemental resistance
+- rework of the perk selection
 - Completely Integrate unique skills (search)
-- Maybe some kind of export function to something like https://www.dauntless-builder.com
+- export function to text (some experimental exports already integrated), image, and maybe to something like https://www.dauntless-builder.com

 ## Building the program
 - This software use cmake to organize the building process